-UIW Libraries are comprised of five libraries including the Mabee Library (at the Broadway and Hildebrand campus) which supports the related health sciences programs: nursing, physician assistant, nuclear medicine, kinesiology, athletic training, nutrition as well as chemistry and biology; the George W. Brackenridge Library at the Feik School of Pharmacy; the George W. Brackenridge Library at the Rosenberg School of Optometry; the Geneva R. Johnson Library at the School of Physical Therapy and the School of Osteopathic Medicine SOM Library.
+UIW Libraries are comprised of five libraries including the Mabee Library (at the Broadway and Hildebrand campus) which supports the related health sciences programs: nursing, physician assistant, nuclear medicine, kinesiology, athletic training, nutrition as well as chemistry and biology; the George W. Brackenridge Library at the Feik School of Pharmacy; the George W. Brackenridge Library at the Feik School of Pharmacy; the George W. Brackenridge Library at the School of Optometry; the Geneva R. Johnson Library at the School of Physical Therapy and the School of Osteopathic Medicine SOM Library.